aws-samples/personalization-apis/docs/api_entry_points.md

 ![Personalization APIs Postman](../images/postman.png)
 ![Personalization APIs Swagger Editor](../images/swagger_editor.png)

+## Host names

+The OpenAPI specification file generated above will automatically include the host names for CloudFront (if configured) and API Gateway for your deployment.
+These host names are also provided as CloudFormation output parameters as described below.

+- If you deployed with the `API-Gateway-REST` API entry point type:
+    - Use the value of the `RestApiEndpointUrl` CloudFormation output parameter as your API root URL (you can also find this URL in the AWS console for API Gateway)
+- If you deployed with `CloudFront` or `Both` cache scheme:
+    - Use the value of the `ApiCdnUrl` CloudFormation output parameter as your API root URL (you can also find this URL in the AWS console for CloudFront)
+- If you deployed with `None` cache scheme:
+    - Use the value of the `HttpApiEndpointUrl` CloudFormation output parameter as your API root URL (you can also find this URL in the AWS console for CloudFront)

+You can optionally setup your own domain name and SSL certifications for these endpoints.
+See the CloudFront and API Gateway documentation for detailed instructions.

 ## Inference entry points

 The inference entry points provide recommendations (inference) based on an API action, namespace, recommender, and action-specific required path parameters.